amkorg/Ansible_Cisco_P2P_Link_Migration/README.md

 # DB_Cisco_P2P_Migration
-This repo is created to share ansible script to migrate Point to Point links between Cisco Devices
+This repo is created to share complete ansible script with each step tested to migrate Point to Point links between Cisco Devices